Isaak-Malers/clifunction/PyPI_Readme.md

-# DecoratorCLI
-Enables you to build a CLI with python in the most straightforward way with the fewest lines of code:
+# Enables you to build a CLI with python in the most straightforward way with the fewest lines of code:

-turn this:
+# Turn this:
 ```
 from CliFunction import cli_function, cli